 The Japanese ingot forging hammers primary function is forging down ingots into usable billets.
-They are made to Ford Hallam's specs, but with my signature Osage orange handle for better ergonomics to help promote recoil, absorb harmful vibrations, to help save your joints.
+They are made to Ford Hallam's specs with a traditional Osage orange handle to help promote recoil, absorb harmful vibrations, to help save your joints.
 Each hammer head is roughly 650 grams and 5" long

 There are 3 hammers:

 A cross pien hammer - This hammer is for the first step in breaking down the ingot, and will move the metal the fastest.
 It can also be used as a raising hammer.

 A square faced forming hammer - This is the second hammer to use in forging the ingot.
 With a pillowed face, it will smooth the deep marks left by the cross pien.
 It can also be used in various forging and forming tasks.

 A planishing hammer - This is the final hammer used in forging the ingot into a usable billet.
 It has a flat round face that will smooth and flatten the ingot into a finished billet, that is ready for abrasives or layout.
 This hammer can also be used for various planishing operations, and as a light weight bladesmithing hammer.

 - 5", 650 gram heads Slightly canted, with Osage handles for ergonomics.
 Weights and sized are approximate.